rvprasath/vpplayer/README.md

 });
 });
 </pre>
-The <b>src</b> attribute is process the url of the audio file.
+The <b>src</b> attribute processes the url of the audio file.
 In the above code the <b>"./audio/audio.mp3"</b> path is the audio file path within the application.

 <b>type attribute</b>
 <pre>